Vcna-0/Vcna-0/README.md

 ### Hi there i'm Noëmie 👋

-📚 I am currently learning front-end development
+📚 I am web developer

 ### Frontend 💻